rknell/snappyapps-layout/README.md

 There are two basic options:

- - **Horizontal** - The layout wil tile left to right across the page
+ - **Horizontal** - The layout will tile left to right across the page
  - **Vertical** - The layout will tile top to bottom down the page

 An example **3 column** horizontal layout, with two fixed columns on either side and a content section that will grow to fill the available space: